shivaram0583/shivaram0583/README.md

 Here are some of my projects:

-- 🔹 Inventory Management – Short description
+- 🔹 Inventory Management
-- 🔹 Mortgage Loan Service – Short description
+- 🔹 Mortgage Loan Service
 - 🔹 Java - system design, data structures and design patterns

 *(Check my repositories for more)*